EagleEye2101/Document_Portal/README.md

 # now copy your task-definition from .github/workflow/task-definition.json
 # paste it on AWS ECS - Task definition
 # click on create
+# next click on cluster and create service , make sure service name should be same as aws.yaml file ECS_SERVICE: document-portal-service1